-Obesity is a chronic disorder that can lead to other health problems such as diabetes, high blood pressure, and obstructive sleep apnea.
+Obesity is a chronic disorder that can lead to other health problems, including diabetes, high blood pressure and obstructive sleep apnea.
 Because obesity can affect many organs, it may be difficult to treat.
-When other medically supervised methods of weight loss have failed, weight-loss surgery can be an effective way to lose weight and keep it off.
+When other medically supervised methods have failed, weight-loss surgery can offer an effective way to lose weight and keep it off.

-To be considered for weight-loss surgery, you must meet the following qualifications:
+To be considered for weight-loss surgery, you must have one of the following:

 The UCSF Bariatric Surgery Center has been performing surgical weight-loss procedures since 1996.
 The main procedures we offer are gastric bypass and sleeve gastrectomy, both performed using minimally invasive techniques.
-These surgeries are considered "restrictive," meaning the procedure limits the amount of food you can consume at one time.
+These surgeries are considered "restrictive," meaning they limit the amount of food you can eat at one time.
 We also offer lap-band removal and bariatric revision surgery, which are procedures to address problems some patients experience from past weight-loss surgery.

-During your initial visit, one of our bariatric surgeons will discuss in detail the different operations, explain the risks and benefits of each, and determine the procedure that's best for you.
+During your initial visit, one of our bariatric surgeons will describe the operations in detail, explain the risks and benefits of each, and determine which procedure is best for you.

-When considering weight-loss surgery, it is important to understand that success in maintaining weight loss depends on your commitment to making major diet and lifestyle changes.
-Surgery is a powerful tool meant to assist in weight loss.
-Your participation at home and through our bariatric program is important in achieving your weight loss goals, and in maintaining weight loss so you can be successful many years after surgery.
+When considering weight-loss surgery, you should understand that success in maintaining weight loss depends on your commitment to making major diet and lifestyle changes.
+Surgery is a powerful tool meant to assist weight loss.
+Participation in your treatment plan at home and through our bariatric program is essential to achieving your weight loss goals and to maintaining the loss for years after surgery.

-Gastric bypass is the current "gold standard" procedure for weight-loss surgery, according to the American Society for Bariatric Surgery and the National Institutes of Health.
-This procedure bypasses most of the stomach and the first part of the small intestine.
+Gastric bypass is the current gold standard for weight-loss surgery, according to the American Society for Metabolic and Bariatric Surgery and the National Institutes of Health.
+This procedure causes ingested food to bypass most of the stomach and the first part of the small intestine.

 In the procedure's first step, a small stomach pouch is created using a surgical stapler.
-The remainder of the stomach is not removed, but is stapled shut.
-The pouch restricts food intake so you're only able to eat small amounts of food at one time.
-The small intestine is divided and one end is raised and attached to the stomach pouch in a procedure called a gastrojejunostomy.
+The remainder of the stomach isn't removed but is stapled shut.
+The pouch restricts food intake and allows a feeling of fullness from fewer calories.
+Next, the small intestine is divided, and one end is raised and attached to the stomach pouch in a procedure called a gastrojejunostomy.
 The other end of the small intestine, still connected to the stomach remnant, is reconnected to another portion of the intestinal tract in a procedure called a jejunojejunostomy.
 Rerouting the intestinal tract causes the small intestine to absorb fewer calories during digestion.
 It also leads to changes in gut hormones, and these changes suppress hunger and promote a full sensation.

 Advantages of gastric bypass include:

-- Average weight loss is 70 to 80 percent of your excess body weight.
+- Average weight loss is 60 to 80% of excess body weight.

 - Average weight loss is greater than the average achieved by two other weight-loss procedures, sleeve gastrectomy and gastric band surgery.

-- Medical conditions related to obesity – such as acid reflux, high cholesterol and high blood pressure, and sleep apnea — are improved or eliminated after surgery.
+- Medical conditions related to obesity – such as acid reflux, high cholesterol, high blood pressure and sleep apnea – improve or even go away after surgery.

 Disadvantages of gastric bypass include:

-- A condition known as "dumping syndrome" can occur after eating too quickly or after eating foods high in refined sugars or carbohydrates or high in fat.
-Symptoms include nausea, sweating, light headedness, flushing and fast heart rate.
+- A condition known as "dumping syndrome" can occur after eating too quickly or after eating foods high in refined sugars, carbohydrates or fat.
+Symptoms include nausea, sweating, light-headedness, flushing and a fast heart rate.

-- The bypassed portion of the stomach, duodenum and segments of the small intestine cannot be easily visualized using X-ray or endoscopy if problems such as ulcers, bleeding or cancer occur.
+- The bypassed portions of the stomach and small intestine can't be easily visualized using X-ray or endoscopy.
+This can be a problem if patients develop ulcers, bleeding or cancer in these areas.

-This operation involves only your stomach.
-A small sleeve, or narrow pouch, is created using a surgical stapler to separate the stomach.
+This operation, often called "the sleeve," involves only the stomach.
+A small sleeve, or narrow pouch, is created using a surgical stapler.
 After the sleeve is created, the rest of the stomach – about two-thirds of the stomach – is removed.
-The sleeve creates a feeling of being full faster and decreases appetite.
+The sleeve leads quickly to a full feeling and decreases appetite.
 Only small amounts of food can pass through the sleeve at one time.
 This procedure also triggers gut hormone changes that can reduce hunger, increase feelings of fullness and better control blood sugar.

 Advantages of sleeve gastrectomy include:

-- Average weight loss is greater than gastric band, but slightly less than gastric bypass.
+- Average weight loss is greater than with gastric band but may be slightly less than with gastric bypass.

 Disadvantages of sleeve gastrectomy include: